• Skip to primary navigation

 ADN Programs in Oregon

-The first step to take if you are considering becoming a nurse is to graduate with an Associate’s Degree in Nursing (ADN).
-This program lasts approximately 2 years and is commonly offered at junior and technical colleges across the state.
+If you are considering becoming a nurse, the first step is to graduate with an Associate’s Degree in Nursing (ADN).
+This program lasts approximately 2 years and is commonly offered nationwide by junior and technical colleges.

 Once you’ve completed an ADN program, you can take the license exam to become a nurse.